Introduction to 'Creating your online brand'

 Where will your brand appear?

 This isn’t just a case of setting up a website and every possible social media channel out there.
 You need to think carefully about how you’re going to manage them.
-You also need to think about the purpose and benefit of each.
+You also need to consider the purpose and benefit of each.

-If you select more than one channel, you’ll need to make sure your brand is consistent across all of them.
+If you use more than one channel, you’ll need to make sure your brand is consistent across all of them.
 People should be able to move from one to another smoothly and easily.

 Let’s look at the potential channels for you